ajdixon30/Alchemy-Project-2/README.md

 11. DevOps CI/CD pipeline is used to build and deploy project to a publicly available remote location

-## Hotel App
+## Movie App
 You will need to write a small paragraph describing your application.
 It should be 4-6 sentences and briefly cover the important points and features.

 ### Minimum Viable Product
 Your team will need to work with the trainer to come up with a satisfactory list of user stories for MVP as well as bonus stories.
 They should begin with "As a [stakeholder] I can... and describe what the user should be able to do.
 Aim for at least 2 different roles, user and administrator.
 Try to come up with 8 or so user stories for MVP.
 Carefully consider what your team can accomplish in 3 weeks and try not to set yourselves too great a task.

-* As a user, I can see...
+* As a user, I can see all upcoming and current movies
-* As a user, I can purchase...
+* As a user, I can filter movies
-* As a user, I can check...
+* As a user, I can view information on actors/actressess
-* As an administrator, I can schedule...
+* As an administrator, I can add movies
-* As an administrator, I can cancel...
+* As an administrator, I can remove movies
-* As an administrator, I can view...
+* As an administrator, I can promote users to admin

+// As a user, I can see all upcoming and current movies
+// As a user, I can filter movies
+// As a user, I can view information on actors/actressess
+// As an administrator, I can add movies
+// As an administrator, I can remove movies
+// As an administrator, I can promote users to admin

 ### Bonus Stories
 * As an administrator, I can...